impostorsguides/impostorsguides.github.io/rbenv/part-1/1-d-content.md

 ```

-So using the `-n` flag to test the length of `FOO` resulted in printing `Hi` to the screen because `FOO` has a greater-than-zero string length.
-But `BAR` and `""` both do not, so nothing was printed in those two cases.
+So using the `-n` flag to test the length of `"$FOO"` resulted in printing `Hi` to the screen because `"$FOO"` has a greater-than-zero string length.
+But `"$BAR"` and `""` both do not, so nothing was printed in those two cases.

 This all works as expected.
-Then, out of curiosity, I removed the double-quotes from `$BAR`:
+Then, out of curiosity, I removed the double-quotes from `"$BAR"`:

 ```
 $ [ -n $BAR ] && echo "Hi"
 Hi
 ```

+Removing the quotes caused `Hi` to be printed.
 This was unexpected.
 Since `$BAR` hadn't been set, I expected nothing to be printed to the screen.
-I've read before that leaving the double-quotes off can cause unexpected behavior, depending on what the variable value is set to.
-But if it's not set to anything, I would expect its length to be zero, and therefore the statement to return false.

 Lastly, I removed `$BAR` entirely: